Future Climate: Explore the Possibilities

 - Did you notice that emissions (blue) increased until 2050, then decreased through 2100?
 Did you see that CO2 concentration in the atmosphere (black) continued to rise even as emissions dropped?
 That’s because we were still pouring CO2 into the atmosphere, just at a slower rate.
-Temperature (red) follows a trend similar to that for CO2 concentration - continuing to rise even as emissions drop, but at a slower pace.
+Temperature (red) follows a trend similar to the CO2 concentration — continuing to rise even as emissions drop, but at a slower pace.

 Scenario #3: What does it take to stay below 2°C?

-Do you see the red line labeled "recommended temperature limit?"
-What level of CO2 emissions do we need to stay within that limit during the 21st Century?
+Do you see the red line labeled "Recommended Temperature Limit"?
+What level of CO2 emissions do we need to stay within that limit during the 21st century?

 - Play the simulation until the temperature line (red) crosses the recommended limit.
 Mouse over the data point to find out what year that would be.

-- Click the "start over" button to try again.
+- Click the "Start Over" button to try again.

-- Select a different emissions rate that you think will keep temperature below the limit this century.
+- Select a different emissions rate that you think will keep the temperature below the limit this century.

 Some Notes About This Model